vinniefalco/LuaBridge/README.md

 Sometimes it is convenient from within a bound function or member function to gain access to the `lua_State*` normally available to a `lua_CFunction`.
-With LuaBridge, all you need to do is add a `lua_State*` parameter at any position in your bound function:
+With LuaBridge, all you need to do is add a `lua_State*` as the last parameter of your bound function:

     void useState (lua_State* L);